commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 All commercetools documentation websites are served under `docs.commercetools.com`.
 In order to make this work, all documentation websites must be bundled for production using a `pathPrefix`.
 This value determines the URL path where the website is served from.

-For example, for the "Custom Applications" website, the path prefix is `/custom-applications`.
+For example, for the "custom applications" website, the path prefix is `/custom-applications`.

 The `pathPrefix` is configured in the `gatsby-config.js` file.